Yuzulix/NabePeroVideo/README.md

 ### Key learning takeaways.
 - [React context can be used to iteratively provide different context to individual components](https://github.com/Yuzulix/NabePeroVideo/blob/3c96af8a61a23e181fe8ff56a8f66cb9cf5c64cf/src/components/videoGrid/VideoGrid.jsx#L64-L66)
-- Material UI is great for quick start, and provides many customization options.
+- Material UI is great for quick start, but can be difficult to customize.